 It becomes a vicious cycle, and all the ups and downs – natural and pharmaceutically induced – can really throw your life out of whack unless you have great self-discipline.

 I’ve gone on in my life in a healthy way.

-I mean, in no way whatsoever can anybody say, ‘The guy has let himself go, he’s fallen apart, he’s an absolute total wreck,’ which doesn’t fit in with the mischaracterization that I was a steroid addict, that I took steroids for years, that I’m continuing to take steroids…I mean if I was still taking steroids today I’d have to have a damn dump truck right around beside me just to hold my liver! (laughs)
+I mean, in no way whatsoever can anybody say, ‘The guy has let himself go, he’s fallen apart, he’s an absolute total wreck,’ which doesn’t fit in with the mischaracterization that I was a steroid addict, that I took steroids for years, that I’m continuing to take steroids…I mean, if I were still taking steroids today, I’d have to have a damn dump truck right around beside me just to hold my liver! (laughs)

-Overall, I really think the difference in look of the guys from the past has more to do with how they trained and ate.
-Bottom line is, there are differences between use and abuse and it’s obvious that many guys have crossed the line.
+Overall, I really think the difference in the look of the guys from the past has more to do with how they trained and ate.
+The bottom line is, there are differences between use and abuse, and it’s obvious that many guys have crossed the line.